Aliases for ARHGEF18 Gene

 Previous GeneCards Identifiers for ARHGEF18 Gene

 Rho GTPases are GTP binding proteins that regulate a wide spectrum of cellular functions.
 These cellular processes include cytoskeletal rearrangements, gene transcription, cell growth and motility.
 Activation of Rho GTPases is under the direct control of guanine nucleotide exchange factors (GEFs).
-The protein encoded by this gene is a guanine nucleotide exchange factor and belongs to the Rho GTPase GFE family.
+The protein encoded by this gene is a guanine nucleotide exchange factor and belongs to the Rho GTPase GEF family.
 Family members share a common feature, a Dbl (DH) homology domain followed by a pleckstrin (PH) homology domain.
-Alternatively spliced transcript variants encoding different isoforms have been identified. [provided by RefSeq, Oct 2008]
+Alternatively spliced transcript variants encoding different isoforms have been identified. [provided by RefSeq, Nov 2018]

 GeneCards Summary for ARHGEF18 Gene

 ARHGEF18 (Rho/Rac Guanine Nucleotide Exchange Factor 18) is a Protein Coding gene.
 Diseases associated with ARHGEF18 include Retinitis Pigmentosa 78 and Retinitis Pigmentosa.
-Among its related pathways are p75 NTR receptor-mediated signalling and Transcriptional activity of SMAD2/SMAD3-SMAD4 heterotrimer.
+Among its related pathways are Transcriptional activity of SMAD2/SMAD3-SMAD4 heterotrimer and Signaling by GPCR.
 Gene Ontology (GO) annotations related to this gene include guanyl-nucleotide exchange factor activity and Rho guanyl-nucleotide exchange factor activity.
 An important paralog of this gene is ENSG00000268861.